API Responses

 # Get only completed voice notes

-completed = client.voicenotes.list(status='transcribed')
+completed = client.recordings.list(status='transcribed')

 # Get failed voice notes

-failed = client.voicenotes.list(status='failed')
+failed = client.recordings.list(status='failed')

 # Get processing voice notes

-processing = client.voicenotes.list(status='processing')
+processing = client.recordings.list(status='processing')

 # Get only completed voice notes

-curl "https://api.vocafuse.com/v1/voicenotes?status=transcribed" \
+curl "https://api.vocafuse.com/v1/recordings?status=transcribed" \

 -H "X-VocaFuse-API-Key: sk_live_..." \